 Impact of COVID-19 on Tata Technologies operations and supply chain:

 Modern Slavery is a complex challenge which requires ongoing, evolving and continually improving efforts.
 Over the course of the next financial year Tata Technologies will continue to review its internal processes to ensure that its obligations under the Modern Slavery legislations are met.
-This statement was approved by the Board of Directors on May 25 2022.
+This statement was approved by the Board of Directors May 16, 2023.

 Signed on by: